-LA CROSSE, Wisconsin — The new attorney for a Minnesota man convicted of killing a father and son at a La Crosse photography store argues his client's previous lawyers failed him when jurors were selected during his trial.
+LA CROSSE, Wisconsin — A judge has refused to grant a new trial for a Minnesota man convicted of killing a father and son in a La Crosse camera store more than two years ago.

 Information from: La Crosse Tribune, http://www.lacrossetribune.com